 - 2 tablespoons almond or wheat germ oil

 - 4 drops of your favorite calming essential oil

 Lightly heat the lanolin over a hot water bath and mix well.
 Remove from heat when the lanolin liquefies; add the almond or wheat germ oil and essential oil.
 Mix until cool and store in a glass container.
 Apply to hands as needed.

-- 3 tbs. almond, wheat germ or soy oil
+- 3 tablespoons almond, wheat germ or soy oil

 - 3 drops of chamomile or rose aromatherapy oil

-Lightly heat the oils and mix them together.
+Lightly heat the oils and mix them.
 Use the mixture to massage the scalp; distribute it over your entire head of hair, focusing on the dry ends.
 Cover your head with a hot towel for 20 minutes.
 Rinse and wash well with shampoo.